kemayo/davidlynch.org/_posts/2011-09-30-why-not-just-use-an-ide-if-you-want-ide-features.markdown

 Neither is necessarily better, but they do tend to appeal to different types of developer.
 Web developers, needing to work with a number of different file types, and not generally having complicated build system requirements, gravitate towards the lightweight editors.

-<b>UPDATE:</b> To be clear, I'm not saying either is better.
+**UPDATE:** To be clear, I'm not saying either is better.
 It's a matter of personal choice and situation.
 As someone who mostly does web development in dynamic languages, I like using a fairly lightweight editing environment.
-If I wrote in Java I'm sure I'd be singing the praises of IntelliJ/Eclipse/whatever, because I understand that Java is almost impossible to write well <em>without</em> an IDE.
+If I wrote in Java I'm sure I'd be singing the praises of IntelliJ/Eclipse/whatever, because I understand that Java is almost impossible to write well *without* an IDE.